-Artificial intelligence is transforming industries, and it is providing competitive advantage to early adopters.
+Artificial intelligence is transforming industries, and it is providing a competitive advantage to early adopters.

 But the headlines hide the fact that success isn’t the norm.